table of contents

 Signs You Need to Go to Rehab Now

 Are you wondering if you might need to get help for a drug or alcohol addiction?
 Perhaps your family members or friends have been telling you this for a long time, but you’ve been in denial.
-A lot of addiction specialists will tell you that if you’re thinking about going to rehab, you probably do need some help.
+A lot of addiction specialists will tell you that if you’re thinking you might need to go to rehab, you probably do need some help.

 If you’re not wholeheartedly convinced, or still pondering the idea alongside denial, there are signs that you should be able to recognise in yourself.
 The following will allow you to gauge your current situation.
 It’s important that you take the time to slowly read through each one and ask yourself whether or not it applies to you.
 To get the most benefits of these signs you need to go to rehab, make a strong effort to let any denial go so you can be honest with yourself.